Using Jupyter via OnDemand¶

 make the environment visible to Jupyter.

-If you already have an existing conda environment myenv
+If you already have an existing Conda environment myenv

 but you wish to make